OCALIVA, a farnesoid X receptor (FXR) agonist, is indicated for the treatment of adult patients with primary biliary cholangitis (PBC)

 Avoid concomitant use of inhibitors of the bile salt efflux pump (BSEP) such as cyclosporine.
 Concomitant medications that inhibit canalicular membrane bile acid transporters such as the BSEP may exacerbate accumulation of conjugated bile salts including taurine conjugate of obeticholic acid in the liver and result in clinical symptoms.
 If concomitant use is deemed necessary, monitor serum transaminases and bilirubin.

-Please see Full Prescribing Information, including Boxed WARNING for OCALIVA.
-Rx only.
+Please click here for Full Prescribing Information, including Boxed WARNING.

 To report SUSPECTED ADVERSE REACTIONS, contact Intercept Pharmaceuticals, Inc. at 1-844-782-ICPT or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.